daneden/daneden.me/src/blog/2019-07-09-typed-systems.md

 - The city’s country is a string
 - The photo representing the city is either a string or an image component

-In Flow, a type-checking system for JavaScript, the type signature for our list item might look like this:
+In Flow or Typescript, type-checking systems for JavaScript, the type signature for our list item might look like this:

 ```typescript
 type CityListItemData = {